eshaanbobdey/federated-sepsis-detection/README.md

 ## Federated Learning Simulation

-The system simulates federated learning using the following steps:
+The system simulates federated learning using the following steps, all executed within a single script/process:

 1. Split dataset into training and testing sets
 2. Partition training data into multiple clients